Online Bachelor of Arts in Religious Studies – Religion, Politics and Global Affairs

 Religious studies is rooted in the humanities and fosters an appreciation for how humans express themselves through religious beliefs, practices and traditions.
 The academic study of religion can illuminate the complex relationships between religion, social structures, political power and globalization.

-Many degrees in religion or religious studies focus on Christianity, with an emphasis upon preparation for Christian ministry.
-By comparison, Arizona State University’s religious studies degrees are global and comparative, examining multiple traditions, religions, practices and beliefs, including but not limited to Christianity.
-ASU also offers two concentrations: religion, culture and public life versus religion, politics and global affairs.
+Many degrees in religious studies focus on Christianity, with an emphasis upon preparation for Christian ministry.
+Differently, ASU’s religious studies degrees are global and comparative, examining multiple traditions, religions, practices and beliefs, including but not limited to Christianity.

-Courses in the religion, politics and global affairs concentration tend to focus on the modern world, addressing topics and issues in the 20th and 21st centuries.
+Courses focus on religion’s impact on the modern world and 20 and 21st century topics and issues.
 You’ll learn about religions around the world, such as African American religion, modern Buddhism and Islam.
 You’ll also take courses on nationalism, ethnic conflict and moral issues.
-Browse some featured courses below.

-REL 307: Religion: Theory and Practice (L or HU)
+REL 307: Religion: Theory and Practice (HUAD OR HU)

 REL 406: Religious Studies Capstone I